TrevorOlso/projects/README.md

 # projects
-A collections of all personal projects i have created
+A collections of all personal projects I have created